archman-dev/website/.github/instructions/docs/build-article.v1.0.0.md

 - For config/infra (YAML, Terraform, Helm, etc.), use proper language highlighting and `showLineNumbers`.
 - If the topic is programming-oriented, provide the language triad (Python, Go, Node.js).
 If not code-centric, include at least one realistic config/example block (YAML/JSON/Terraform/etc.).

+### Code Example Narrative (Required before language tabs)

+- For every flow-like or multi-step example, precede tabs with a vertical Mermaid flowchart (`flowchart TB`) wrapped in `<Figure>` that summarizes the call sequence, decisions, and error paths.
+- Keep 3–5 nodes per view; quote multi-word labels; no tabs inside fences; ensure the Figure applies to all language tabs that follow.

 ### Tabbed Code Widget (Example)

 ````mdx